 Visit our Etsy shop for easy & secure online shopping!

 Wholesale is for qualified re-sellers ONLY

-Note: We suggest all pre-Holiday orders be placed by AUGUST 1st to guarantee your order is delivered before Black Friday.
+Important Holiday Dates: All pre-Holiday orders MUST be placed before AUGUST 1st to guarantee your order is delivered before Black Friday.

 When we reach our limit, regardless of date, ordering will be shut down.
 Order early if possible.

 (if you are not a member, please email me for a direct link and expedited application)

 Direct Wholesale: Use the contact form below, please include your business name, location/city/state, social media and a little bit about your shop! 🙂

 Colorful handmade pottery mugs in a rainbow of choices!
 Choose from our standard diner mug (shown) or our cozy belly mug

 Our Bee & Honey Collection includes mugs, tea plates, ring dishes, ornaments and more, perfect for year round displays